-- Leverages community resources for efficient use of funds to implement projects that conserve water, prevent trash and contaminants from entering our waterways and groundwater, enhance creek and bay ecosystems, and expand trail and open space access - Increases collaborations and partnerships with cities, the County, nonprofit organizations, schools and other stakeholders - Promotes public involvement, awareness and education of safe, clean drinking water, flood protection and environmental stewardship through community-led projects
+- Leverages community resources for efficient use of funds to implement projects that conserve water, prevent trash and contaminants from entering our waterways and groundwater, enhance creek and bay ecosystems, and expand trail and open space access - Increases collaborations and partnerships with cities, the County, nonprofit organizations, schools and other stakeholders - Promotes public involvement, awareness and education of safe, clean drinking water, flood protection and environmental stewardship through community-led projects - Broadens opportunities for smaller jurisdictions

-- 1. Provide three (3) grant cycles every five (5) years that follow pre-established competitive criteria related to safe, clean drinking water, flood protection and environmental stewardship. - 2.
-Provide two (2) partnership cycles every five (5) years for projects related to safe, clean drinking water, flood protection and environmental stewardship. - 3.
-Provide annual funding for bottle filling stations to increase drinking water accessibility, with priority for installations in economically disadvantaged communities and locations that serve school-age children and students. - 4.
-Provide annual mini-grant funding opportunity for projects related to safe, clean drinking water, flood protection and environmental stewardship.
+- 1. Provide a grant and partnership cycle each year for projects related to safe, clean drinking water, flood protection and environmental stewardship. - 2.
+Provide annual funding for bottle filling stations to increase drinking water accessibility, with priority for installations in economically disadvantaged communities and locations that serve school-age children and students. - 3.
+Provide annual mini-grant funding opportunity for projects related to safe, clean drinking water, flood protection and environmental stewardship. - 4.
+Provide up to \$3 million per 15-year period for partnerships with small municipalities (defined as under 50,000 people in the most recent census available) or special districts wholly within the small cities for projects aligned with the District Act and related to safe, clean drinking water, flood protection and environmental stewardship.

-Estimated funding from Safe, Clean Water: Renewal \$50.1 million
+Estimated funding from Safe, Clean Water: Renewal \$53.1 million